gazpachu/joanmira/pages/blog/2022-06-12---why-i-left-gatsby-and-built-my-own-tiny-static-site-generator/index.md

 ### Update on 16 Jun 2022

 I've added [EJS](https://ejs.co/) to be able to handle dynamic data in the templates and now the code is much better organized and reduced to around 300 lines.
 Hot reloading is almost working.
 The only part remaining about it is to refresh the browser.

+### Update July 23, 2022

+I have included support for two languages and translated the entire website into Spanish.
+It has been a considerable amount of work but I think it has been worth it.
+I still need to translate the utterances widget for the blog comments.

 Plane wing photo by [Ross Parmly](https://unsplash.com/es/fotos/rf6ywHVkrlY)